Lecture Notes in Cosmology

 \section{Thermal relics}

-In this section we investigate in some detail the freeze-out and relic abundance of CDM.
-In general, with \textbf{thermal relic} one refers to the abundance of a certain species left over from the annihilation suffered in thermal bath and, after its decoupling, from the dilution caused by the expansion of the universe.
-To this purpose, consider the following process: where $X$ represents the DM particle and $l$ a lepton.
-Due to the expansion of the universe, at a certain point the annihilation of DM is no more efficient and thus its abundance is fixed.
+In this section, we investigate in detail the freeze-out and relic abundance of CDM.
+In general, with \textbf{thermal relics}, one refers to the abundance of a certain species left over from the annihilation that occurred in the thermal bath and, after its decoupling, from the dilution caused by the expansion of the universe.
+To this purpose, consider the following process: where $X$ represents the DM particle and $S$ a Standard Model particle.\footnote{The general form of this problem is referred to in \cite{1988kteu.book.....B} as ``the generalized Lee-Weinberg problem''.
+In the original work by Lee and Weinberg \cite{Lee:1977ua}, the purpose was to compute the residual abundance of massive neutrinos, thereby inferring constraints on their mass.} Due to the expansion of the universe, at a certain point, the annihilation of DM is no longer efficient, and thus its abundance is fixed.
 This is precisely what we want to calculate.
-We could then put constraints on the cross-section of the above process and on the mass of the DM particle by measuring the abundance of DM necessary today in order to be in agreement with the cosmological observations.
+We could then put constraints on the cross-section of the above process and on the mass of the DM particle by measuring the abundance of DM necessary today to be in agreement with observation.

-We are assuming here that DM is made up of massive particles which were in thermal equilibrium with the rest of the standard model particles in the primordial universe, hence the name \textbf{thermal relics}.
-Moreover, since we are considering CDM, or more in general particle which decouple from the primordial plasma when nonrelativistic, ours is a calculation of \textbf{cold relics abundance}.
+We are assuming here that DM is made up of massive particles that were in thermal equilibrium with the rest of the standard model particles in the primordial universe; hence the name \textbf{thermal relics}.
+Moreover, since we are considering CDM, or more generally, particles that decouple from the primordial plasma when nonrelativistic, ours is a calculation of the abundance of \textbf{cold relics}.